saikrishna1214/RequestTracking_Assignment/README.md

 * Download source code from Git repository and extract it.

-* Open terminal from this folder and run "mvn install" to build a war file.
+* Open terminal from this folder and run "mvn install" to build a jar file.

 ## Steps to run Application

-* Upload the war file of the application in the specified location.
+* Now run command java -jar filename.jar.

+* Options are displayed after running it.

-* Open browser and Enter [http://localhost:8080](http://localhost:8080)
+* Enter required option to continue further.

-* Tomcat Home page will be displayed.

-* Click on teh project, you will be directed to login page of application.

-* Enter some random values for username and password.

-* Again login page is dsplayed.

-* Now Insert some values for username and password in Login table of your database manually.

-* Enter those values in Login page then you will be redirected to Home page

 ## Built With